 Please take advantage of the large number of resources and journals on quality health research within the spiritual care sector, or get in touch with us for more information.

 Call SHV on (03) 8415 1144 or email Heather Tan: email@example.com

 ARTICLES AND OTHER RESOURCES

-Recently we were able to fund the searching and writing up of a literature review to assist us in the development of the collaborative research
+This document records a literature review undertaken in 2015 to assist us in the development of the collaborative research

-project we are working on with La Trobe University and six different healthcare facilities.
+project with La Trobe University and six different healthcare facilities.
 The main topics reviewed are:

 • What do Spiritual Care Practitioners do?

 • What are the outcomes of spiritual care?

 • Spiritual care- a team approach